 20. Take good care of your technological devices.
 Technological devices are probably a source of deforestation, too, because the production of cell phones, tablets, laptops, or other tech devices means minerals such as lithium, copper, or nickel were previously extracted, and more need to be available.
 The extraction and chemical separation processes to get these minerals are very polluting and likely to take down existing trees for new mining sites.

 However, there’s something you can do, and that is to take good care of them until they break or stop working.
 When you decide to get updated and buy a new one, ensure the old one will still be used while it works.

 21. Walk the word you preach, both publicly and within the confines of your home, where no one can see you.
 It’s hard, and it will take time.
 But getting used to the idea is important, and you’re already off to a good start.

 Imagine always feeling guilty whenever you go to the supermarket, knowing well that you’ve just bought something you had no business buying anyway.
 That’s the positive side of our human condition.
 It’s good to have a guilty conscience.
 Let the heart speak for itself.

-15. Becoming the dearly beloved treehugger does not end with merely hugging a tree a day and planting a few trees every other year.
+22. Becoming the dearly beloved treehugger does not end with merely hugging a tree a day and planting a few trees every other year.
 You still need to become actively involved.

 But refreshingly, doing this makes it all easier for readers who are still not yet up to date on just how extensively their everyday lives have a dramatic effect on the world’s rainforests.

 No one needs to be overwhelmed.
 All they need to do is start with the small things in nature’s garden.
-Begin with your own, newly planted tree.
+Begin with your own newly planted tree.
 Oh heck, you may as well chase Kitty down from the tree as well.
-After all, those squirrels and birds have vital roles to play in our eco-systems too.
+After all, those squirrels and birds have vital roles to play in our ecosystems, too.